 December 2017: A cross-linguistic perspective on Echo-Subject marking in Vanuatu.
 To be presented at the 12th Conference of the Association for Linguistic Typology, Canberra, Australia.

 September 2017, with Ksenia Shagal: How similar are converbs and participles cross-linguistically?
-To be presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.
+Presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.

 September 2017, with Ksenia Shagal: Ergativity in Europe?
 Participles in periphrastic constructions.
-To be presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.
+Presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.

 August 2017: Pseudocoordinación del tipo tomar y en Eurasia: 50 años después [Pseudocoordination with take and in Eurasia: 50 years later].
-To be presented at Lingüística Coseriana VI, Lima, Peru.
+Presented at Lingüística Coseriana VI, Lima, Peru.

 May 2017: Oligosynthetic Serial Verb Constructions in Natural Languages.
 Presented at the Fourth Annual UC Davis Symposium on Language Research, Davis, California.